More than 90 Palestinians killed in Israeli strike on school and mosque sheltering displaced people, Gaza officials say - KESQ

 Palestinian officials told CNN that Israel did not give civilians any warning before the airstrikes occurred.

-This story has been updated with additional information.
-Khader Al-Za’anoun of Wafa, the official Palestinian news agency, contributed reporting.
+CNN’s Kevin Liptak and Eugenia Yosuf contributed to this report.
+Khader Al-Za’anoun of Wafa, the official Palestinian news agency, also contributed reporting.

 The-CNN-Wire

-Note: Clarification: This story has been updated to better characterize the IDF’s latest statement in relation to the strike.